skylersaleh/chessai_template/README.md

 to be used in any chess program that supports UCI engines.
 Such as Xboard or Winboard.

 For example purposes this AI implements the following simple algorithm:
+- If there is one or more moves that put the opponent in check choose one at random
 - If there is any valid move to attack the opponents piece, perform the move that takes the most valuable piece.
 - If a valid move can't attack an opponents, do a random valid move.